danielmsimuko/03-terraform/studynotes/02_provisioners_state_modules.md

 ### Terraform state

-`terraform state list ` - lists out all the resources tracked by the terraform state file
+`terraform state list` - lists out all the resources tracked by the terraform state file

 `terraform state rm` - delete a resource from the terraform state file

-`terraform state show ` - show details of a resource tracked in the terraform state file
+`terraform state show` - show details of a resource tracked in the terraform state file

+Local storage is where state files are saved but we can save them remotely.
+Examples include AWS S3, google cloud storage etc... allows sharing state files between distributed teams

+Remote state storage also allows for locking state so parallel executions dont coincide and can have a system where output files can be accessed elsewhere

+### Modules

+A module is a container for multiple resources used together

+Every terraform configuration has at least one module called root